-In addition to the basic fundamental requirement of being a U.S. citizen or Green Card holder, these are the requirements a sponsor needs to meet:
+In addition to the basic fundamental requirement of being a U.S. citizen or Green Card holder, a sponsor needs to:

-- Need to be able to prove that you have a close relationship with the family member, and a relationship which is in one of the permitted categories
+- Be able to prove that you have a close relationship with the family member which is in one of the permitted categories

-- Must maintain your principal residence in the United States
+- Maintain a principal residence in the United States

-- Need to have a minimum income of at least 125% of the Federal Poverty Guidelines
+- Have a minimum income of at least 125% of the Federal Poverty Guidelines

-- Must prove that you can financially support your sponsored family member after they arrive in the United States
+- Prove that you can financially support your sponsored family member after they arrive in the United States